OpenMoonRay/openmoonray-docs/docs/moonray/display-filters/ConvolutionDisplayFilter.md

   default: 5

-  size of kernel in pixels.
+  <p>size of kernel in pixels.
 Size must be odd.
-If using custom kernel, this attribute is ignored, and the size of the custom kernel is used instead
+If using custom kernel, this attribute is ignored, and the size of the custom kernel is used instead<\p>

   <h3>kernel_type</h3>